Yep, that's right. I'm tweaking a little bit Louis Sullivan famous quote, "Form ever follows function," here.

 Think about it for a minute.

-Where an airline company see a group of passengers, there is a family hoping to arrive in time to visit grandma (for possibly the last time) at a hospital.
+Where an airline company sees a group of passengers, there is a family hoping to arrive in time to visit grandma (for possibly the last time) at a hospital.
 Where it sees a "frequent flyer," there is possibly a guy so concerned about his next meeting that he isn't paying attention to the information announced via loudspeakers by airline staff.
-Those behaviors and emotions have a definite impact on service performance, but can't be understood and emphasized with via a reductionistic, or functional, design-driven approach.
+Those behaviors and emotions have a definite impact on service performance, but can't be understood and emphasized via a reductionistic, or functional, design-driven approach.

-A behavior is the result of a series of well coordinated stimuli and response human mechanisms.
+A behavior is the result of a series of well-coordinated stimuli and response human mechanisms.
 This system is complex, and therefore can not be dealt with using a reductive scientific perspective.
 It demands an approach that allows room for interventions based on a broader, interconnected, perspective.
 This is what human-centered—not function-centered—design does.

 Back to the post-war kitchen optimization rally.
 The idea of reducing work and time spent in the kitchen was spot on... in theory.
 But when this functional requirement became the sole driver of the design, kitchens started to look like small manufacturing facilities.
 Very sharp on performance, but lacking the warm human touch and connection halo that defines peasant kitchens all over the world.